Tariq Aziz: Early Ba'ath Party rule

-He began to rise through the ranks of Iraqi politics after the Ba'ath party came to power in 1968.
-Aziz became close to Saddam Hussein who heavily promoted him.
-He served as a member of the Regional Command, the Ba'ath Party's highest governing organization from 1974 to 1977, and in 1977 became a member of Saddam's Revolutionary Command Council.
+Aziz began to rise through the ranks of Iraqi politics after the Ba'ath party came to power in 1968.
+Aziz became close to Saddam who heavily promoted him.
+He became a member of the General Affairs Bureau of the Revolutionary Command Council.
+Aziz served as a member of the Regional Command, the Ba'ath Party's highest governing organization from 1974 to 1977, and in 1977 became a member of Saddam's Revolutionary Command Council.
+He also served as the Minister of Information from 1974 to 1977.
+He was also elected as a Baʿath Party regional leader.